Health in Cuba: Health indicators and issues

-Diseases of the circulatory system are the most common cause of death in Cuba, killing 306 people per 100,000 population in 2005.
-Neoplasms (cancer) are second, killing 173 per 100,000 population in 2005.
-The numbers killed by some other causes, in 2005 per 100,000 population, were: influenza and pneumonia 64, accidents 40, diabetes mellitus 18, intentional self-harm (suicide) 12, cirrhosis and other chronic liver diseases 10.
-Total mortality per 100,000 population was 754.
+According to the WHO, the most common cause of death in the year 2021 was COVID-19 followed by Ischemic heart disease and strokes.

 Abortion rates, which are high in Cuba, increased dramatically during the 1980s, but had almost halved by 1999 and declined to near-1970s levels of 32.0 per 1000 pregnancies.
-The rate is still among the highest in Latin America.
+The abortion rate in Cuba is of 72.8 abortions per 100 births, the highest in the world.

 Among adults less than 49 years old, accidents are the leading cause of death, though occupational accidents have declined significantly in the last decade.
 The homicide rate is 7.0 per 100,000.
 The rate of suicide in the island is higher than average in Latin America and has been among the highest in the region and the world since the nineteenth century.
 Annual suicide deaths per 100,000 population (2003–2005 data) were: Cuba 13.6, Americas 7.7, Latin America and Caribbean 5.8, Latin Caribbean 8.7, United States 10.8.
-Among older adults heart disease and cancer predominate as causes of mortality.
-General mortality has been "characterized by a marked predominance of causes associated with chronic noncommunicable diseases", according to the Pan American Health Organization.

 While preventive medical care, diagnostic tests and medication for hospitalized patients are free, some aspects of healthcare are paid for by the patient.
 Items which are paid by patients who can afford it are: drugs prescribed on an outpatient basis, hearing, dental, and orthopedic processes, wheelchairs and crutches.
 When a patient can obtain these items at state stores, prices tend to be low as these items are subsidized by the state.
-For patients on a low-income, these items are free of charge.
+According to the Cuban Observatory for Human Rights, in the year 2022, 72% of Cubans living on the island were identified as living below the poverty line.